Standards and Excellence Program for History Organizations (STEPS)

 Read more on the history of STEPS and updates to the program in a blog post by AASLH President and CEO, John Dichtl.

 STEPS Program Update

-Important Note for Current STEPS Participants: With the release of the updated workbook, you may continue to earn Bronze, Silver, and Gold certificates based on the previous version of the workbook through June 2022.
-If, however, you would like to begin using the new workbook version, you have access to the workbook section pdfs via the new online STEPS Community.
-Additionally, if your organization would like to purchase a replacement hard copy of the updated STEPS workbook, AASLH is offering the special price of $32 institutional members/$45 non-members.
+Important Note for Current STEPS Participants: If your organization would like to purchase a replacement hard copy of the updated STEPS workbook, AASLH is offering the special price of $32 institutional members/$45 non-members.
 Please visit the new STEPS Community for a discount code.
 Note the special price is only available to organizations currently enrolled in STEPS and applies to one replacement workbook.
-If you would like to purchase more than one workbook, please reach out to email@example.com for bulk pricing.
+If you would like to purchase more than one workbook, please reach out to firstname.lastname@example.org for bulk pricing.